adampgiles/CI_PP2_BM/README.md

 <details><summary>Preset/Share Window</summary>
 <img src="docs/features/feature_preset_share.JPG">
 </details>
 - The second window contains the Presets and Share section.
 This section contains Preset selection instructions and a dropdown, Export and Import instruction, text input box and Export and Import buttons.
 When viewing this window a section shows below.
-This section contains text and a button inviting the user to submit thier loop to be added to the presets.
+This section contains text and a button inviting the user to submit their loop to be added to the presets.
 Clicking the button opens the Submission Window.

 <details><summary>Submission Window</summary>
 <img src="docs/features/feature_submission_window.JPG">